-55Our specification constrains the probability of type k's decision to be at least 1/c, but this is never binding.
-EG&G "take off for guessing" in this way when c=2, in effect writing the probability of type k's decision as $1-\varepsilon_k/2$, while H&C write it as $1-\varepsilon_k$.
+60Our specification constrains the probability of type k's decision to be at least 1/c, but this is never binding.
+EG&G "take off for guessing" in this way when c = 2, in effect writing the probability of type k's decision as $1 - e_k/2$, while H&C write it as $1 - e_k$.
 When c is constant the difference is only notational, but in our model it is substantive.
-In CGC&B we considered a specification that nests H&C's and EG&G's, in which the probability of each decision conditional on an error is δ/c for some $\delta \in [0,1]$. δ is weakly identified, and we could reject neither $\delta=0$ nor $\delta=1$.
-We set $\delta=1$ here (and there) for simplicity.
+In CGC&B we considered a specification that nests H&C's and EG&G's, in which the probability of each decision conditional on an error is d/c for some d?
+[0, 1]. d is weakly identified, and we could reject neither d = 0 nor d = 1.
+We set d = 1 here (and there) for simplicity.

-influence of x_k^{ic} on the estimated p_k is proportional to $\ln[(1-(c-1)\varepsilon_k/c)/(\varepsilon_k/c)] \ge 0$, which is increasing in c for $\varepsilon_k < 1$ and decreasing in ε_k , approaching 0 as $\varepsilon_k \to 1$.
-Thus, in estimating the p_k , type-k decisions are taken as evidence of type k only to the extent that the estimated ε_k suggests that they were made intentionally rather than in error, and are accordingly discounted for higher values of ε_k and smaller values of c.
+approaching 0 as $e_k \to 1$.
+Thus, in estimating the p_k , type-k decisions are taken as evidence of type k only to the extent that the estimated e_k suggests that they were made intentionally rather than in error, and are accordingly discounted for higher values of e_k and smaller values of c.61

 Under our assumptions maximum likelihood yields consistent parameter estimates, which summarize the model's implications for subjects' prior type probabilities and the extent to which the types explain the variation in their decisions.
 We computed parameter estimates separately for the Baseline and OB treatments.
-Table III's left-hand columns give the estimated type probabilities and type-dependent error rates.57 In OB the most frequent types are L2, D1, Naïve/Optimistic, and Equilibrium.
-In the Baseline the most frequent type is L2, followed by Naïve/Optimistic and D1.
-In each case the total frequency of strategic types is greater than two-thirds, but most subjects' sophistication is better described by boundedly rational types like L2 or D1 than Equilibrium or Sophisticated.58 Except for D1 in the Baseline, whose error rate is 70%, the error rates for types with positive estimated probabilities range from 16-29%-comparable to those EG&G and H&C (1994) found for decisions under uncertainty, and reasonably low for initial responses to games.
-Because the estimated probability that a subject of type k makes type k's decision is $1 - (c - 1)\varepsilon_k/c$, these error rates imply that OB and non-D1 Baseline subjects made their types' decisions with probabilities ranging from 0.86 to 0.92, 0.81 to 0.89, or 0.79 to 0.88 for c = 2, 3, or 4; for D1 Baseline subjects the analogous probabilities are 0.65, 0.53, or 0.47.
+Table III's left-hand columns give the estimated type probabilities and type-dependent error rates.
+62 In OB the most frequent types are L2, D1, Naive/Optimistic, and Equilibrium.
+In the Baseline the most frequent type is L2, followed by Naive/Optimistic and D1.
+In each case the total frequency of strategic types is greater than two-thirds, but most subjects' sophistication is better described by boundedly rational types like L2 or D1 than Equilibrium or Sophisticated.
+63 Except for D1 in the Baseline, whose error rate is 70%, the error rates for types with positive estimated probabilities range from 16-29%-comparable to those EG&G and H&C (1994) found for decisions under uncertainty, and reasonably low for initial responses to games.
+Because the estimated probability that a subject of type k makes type k's decision is $1 - (c-1)e_k/c$, these error rates imply that OB and non-D1 Baseline subjects made their types' decisions with probabilities ranging from 0.86 to 0.92, 0.81 to 0.89, or 0.79 to 0.88 for c = 2, 3, or 4; for D1 Baseline subjects the analogous probabilities are 0.65, 0.53, or 0.47.

 The most surprising aspects of our Baseline and OB results so far are the large frequency of subjects whose decisions suggest some sophistication (72-80% in Table III), and the fact that equilibrium compliance is still only 11-52% in our most complex games (Table II).
-Section 3.B's analysis suggests a simple explanation for this gap.
-In our simplest games, most Baseline and OB subjects make decisions that coincide with Equilibrium's and Nawe's; but in our more
+Section 3.B's

-56This discounting makes maximum likelihood estimates of the p_k differ from those that maximize the expected number of correctly predicted decisions.
+61This discounting makes maximum likelihood estimates of the p_k differ from those that maximize the expected number of correctly predicted decisions.
 It plays a central role in Section 4.D's analysis, where it allows us to combine evidence from decisions and information search under weak assumptions about how type determines search.

-57Here and below, the complexity of the estimation made it impractical to compute standard errors.
+62Here and below, the complexity of the estimation made it impractical to compute standard errors.